-Cases involving the unlawful death of an inmate serving time in jail or prison are extremely complex and can be difficult to navigate alone, which is why you should contact wrongful death lawyer George S. Johnson right away for a free and confidential consultation.
+Cases involving the unlawful death of an inmate serving time in jail or prison are extremely complex and can be difficult to navigate alone, which is why you should contact one of our wrongful death lawyers right away for a free and confidential consultation.

 How much is my wrongful death claim worth?

 The value of your wrongful death claim will depend on the specific details of your case and the circumstances surrounding your loved one’s unlawful death.
 In general, you may be able to recover compensation for:

 - Your loved one's pain and suffering